anasnadeem67/Parallel-Guessing-Game/Chapter 02/README.md

-# Parallel Guessing Game - Python Threading & Multiprocessing Assignment
+# Chapter 02 - Python Threading & Multiprocessing

 This project contains multiple Python scripts demonstrating different threading, multiprocessing, and synchronization concepts in Python.
 Each script is implemented with proper logging, threading, and process control techniques.